codehag/TC39-Panel-Prep/2018/FINAL_DRAFT.md

 - Let's start from a personal perspective, how did you start workin on the ECMA / JavaScript spec?
   What is your story?

-- a few of the conference speakers bring up how javascript has developed, and how the community has influenced that development.
-We have the talk by Harriet Lawrence about the sociolinguistics and the javascript community, any thoughts on this in relation to your work on the TC39?

-- Christian Kaestner speaking about how communities influence api's.
-Lets talk a bit about the roll of the community of developers around JS and how they influence the process for introducing features.
-  With a project such as creating the spec for a language like JS, there are a lot of interested parties pushing for their interests to be added to the spec.
-How are vendors, such as browsers, influencing the development of new features?
-How do you balance the needs of JS developers and vendors?

 - As a follow up question to how communities and the specification interact, how is building a specification different from doing opensource work?